alrenU/study-notes/Internet Programming/Docker/Docker.md

 - **Docker Scout**: It helps identify and manage security vulnerabilities in Docker images.
 - **Docker Build**: Command used to create Docker images from a Dockerfile.
 The command builds the image in a series of layers.

-- **Docker Builder**
-  - Tools and technologies that enhance and extend the image building process.
+- **Docker Builder**: Tools and technologies that enhance and extend the image building process.
 The term "builder" can specifically refer to: *BuildKit*, *Docker Buildx*.
   - **BuildKit**: A Docker tool that speeds up and enhances Docker image builds with features like parallel builds and advanced caching.
   - **Docker Buildx**: A Docker CLI plugin that uses BuildKit to build images for multiple platforms and adds extra build capabilities.